“Every sixty seconds, an animal is abused.”

 MAKE ADOPTION YOUR FIRST OPTION

-Looking for the perfect fur friend for your family?
-Both shelters and rescue groups have loving dogs and cats of all breeds, ages and colors, desperate to find their own perfect families.
-By adopting, not shopping, you’re saving two lives: the life of the animal you adopt and the life of the animal taking its place.
+Looking for the perfect furry friend for your family?
+Both shelters and rescue groups have loving animals of all breeds, ages and colors who are desperate to find their own perfect families.
+By adopting, not shopping, you’re saving two lives: the life of the animal you adopt and the life of the animal taking his or her place.

 If you witness the act yourself, you can go to your local police commissioner and ask to swear out a warrant summoning the accused person to court.

 Or you can find out precisely where to report the incident in your area.
 Then, either call or email them, providing a concise, factual statement of what you observed, including the date and approximate time of the abuse.

 If possible, photograph the abusive situation and date your pictures.